 By the end of the year

-By the end of the year your child will be meeting the Year 8 mathematics standard if they are solving realistic problems using their growing understanding of number, algebra, geometry, measurement and statistics.
+By the end of the year your child will be meeting the Year 8 mathematics standard if they are solving realistic problems using their growing understanding of number, algebra, space, measurement, probablility and statistics.

-They will be able to use multiplication strategies to solve problems using fractions, decimals and percentages.
-They will be able explain different ways to solve problems.
-They will have a range of thinking strategies to help them investigate mathematics.
+They will use multiplication strategies to solve problems involving fractions, decimals and percentages.
+They will be developing and drawing from various strategies to investigate mathematics and will be able to explain different ways to solve problems.

 Meeting the standard